spidernet-io/spiderpool/docs/README.md

 Spiderpool is a Kubernetes underlay network solution that enhances the capabilities of [Macvlan CNI](https://github.com/containernetworking/plugins/tree/main/plugins/main/macvlan), [ipvlan CNI](https://github.com/containernetworking/plugins/tree/main/plugins/main/ipvlan), [SR-IOV CNI](https://github.com/k8snetworkplumbingwg/sriov-cni).It fulfills various networking needs and enables the utilization of underlay network solutions in **bare metal, virtual machine, and public cloud environments**.
-Spiderpool delivers exceptional network performance, particularly benefiting network I/O-intensive and low-latency applications like storage, middleware, and AI.
+Spiderpool delivers exceptional network performance, particularly benefiting network I/O-intensive and low-latency applications like **storage, middleware, and AI**.
+It could refer to [website](https://spidernet-io.github.io/spiderpool/) for more details.

 **Why does Spiderpool select macvlan, ipvlan, and SR-IOV as datapaths?**

+* macvlan, ipvlan, and SR-IOV is crucial for supporting RDMA network acceleration.
+RDMA significantly enhances performance for AI applicaitons, latency-sensitive and network I/O-intensive applications, surpassing overlay network solutions in terms of network performance.

 * Unlike CNI solutions based on veth virtual interfaces, underlay networks eliminate layer 3 network forwarding on the host, avoiding tunnel encapsulation overhead.
 This translates to excellent network performance with high throughput, low latency, and reduced CPU utilization for network forwarding.